- Many colleges are experiencing sharp increases in COVID-19 cases after classes resumed last month.

 The student populace there registered a 13 percent positivity rate — nearly double the state’s 7 percent case rate.

-Positive cases at UNC now sit at more than 1,000 for the month of August.
+Positive cases at UNC topped 1,000 for the month of August.

-The spikes in cases pose serious questions about whether colleges should be opening at all and when they do see cases increase, what to do about it.
+The spikes in cases pose serious questions about whether colleges should have opened at all and when they do see cases increase, what to do about it.

 On the whole, students who have come down with positive COVID-19 tests at these colleges have experienced mostly mild symptoms, but that doesn’t mean they can’t spread the disease to more vulnerable populations.